-This site serves as a personal publishing vehicle and, as such, hosts a multitude of articles on a range of topics I’m interested in (see the topics on the header).
+This site serves as a personal publishing vehicle and, as such, hosts a multitude of articles on a range of topics I’m interested in.
 No part of any article is sponsored.
-Every conceivable effort is being made to present an objective account of the topics discussed in this weblog.
-However, as this is the product of the intellectual labour of a human being, it could not ever be objective or perfectly accurate.
+All opinions presented here are mine.

 For the few that wonder about this, the site or its owner have nothing to do with the keshi figures of the 80s of the same name or anyone else — company or individual — using the name.